Family safeguarding

 How we work with our families

-We support families using a technique called Motivational Interviewing.
-This is designed to empower and engage parents to make the positive changes needed to improve the lives of their children and their own wellbeing.
+We use 'motivational interviewing', a technique designed to empower and engage parents in making the positive changes necessary to improve both their children's lives and their own wellbeing.

 Our partners